wompbreaker/road-lane-detection/README.md

 x, y, width, height = roi
 undistorted_image = undistorted_image[y:y+height, x:x+width]
 # Save the undistorted image
-cv.imwrite(config.UNDISTORTED_IMAGE_PATH, undistorted_image)
+cv.imwrite(utils.UNDISTORTED_IMAGE_PATH, undistorted_image)
 ```
-The final output of step 2 is an undistorted image with its Region of Interest:
+The final output of step 2 is returned as an undistorted image with its Region of Interest:

 ![Undistorted With ROI][image2]